sievericcardo/greenhouse_dt_project/README.md

 ./gradlew demo
 ```

+> **Note:** if `./gradlew demo` fails it's possible to proceed doing the following:
+> 1. Run `./gradlew build`
+> 2. Copy the jar generated from `smol_scheduler/build/libs/` to your folder of choice (e.g., `smol_scheduler/demo/`)
+> 3. Proceed setting up the configuration files as described further down
+> 4. Run using `java -jar <jar_name>` from the folder where the jar is located

-The smol_scheduler will periodically run the smol program, which analyzes the data collected by the data collectors and triggers the actuation system when needed.
+The smol_scheduler will periodically run a SMOL program, which analyzes the data collected by the data collectors and triggers the actuation system when needed.

-When the moisture of the pot reaches a certain threshold, the actuator will be triggered and the pot will be watered.
+When the moisture of a pot is below a certain threshold, the actuator will be triggered and the pot will be watered.
 The threshold is fixed in the asset model.

 In particular it will repeat the following steps every `n` seconds (`n` is fixed in the configuration file):

 - Run the SMOL program to get the plants to be watered
-- Use REPL `dump` command to create the lifted state of the SMOL program
+- Run a SPARQL query on the SMOL program state
-  - The lifted state is a knowledge graph representing the state of the greenhouse
+  - The program state is a knowledge graph representing, among other information, also the state of the greenhouse
   - It will contain some triples with the predicate `PlantToWater_plantId`.
 The object of each of this triple is the id of a plant to be watered.
-- Retrieve the `PlantToWater_plantId` objects from the lifted state (which are the ids of the plants to be watered)
+- Retrieve, using the SPARQL query, the `PlantToWater_plantId` objects from the lifted state (which are the ids of the plants to be watered)
 - If there are plants to be watered it will trigger the actuation system for each of them.
 The trigger is done by:
   - Connecting via SSH to the actuator controlling the pump in the greenhouse
-  - Executing the command to start the pump for 1 second (to be adjusted)
+  - Executing the command to start the pump

+**Self-adaptation**

+This program will also run periodically a task which:

+1. Checks if the asset model has been changed
+2. If it has been changed then updates the configuration files used by the data-collectors
+    - E.g. information about which plant is in which pot and which sensor (pin/channel) is used to measure the pot moisture
+3. Sends the updated files to the data-collectors

 <br>